customers money

 Why have you joined this scheme?
 Are you planning to go bust?

-We are not planning to go bust and only companies that manage their finances well can join IPP (which in turn keeps the premiums low); the short answer is that we are legally bound to protect our customers money.
+We are not planning to go bust and only companies that manage their finances well can join IPP (which in turn keeps the premiums low).
+The short answer is, we are legally bound to protect our customers money.

 Legally bound?

-Boring but important: we sell and organise our own holidays therefore we are a tour operator.
-This means that we are covered by the European Package Travel Regulations which requires us to protect our customers monies against our own insolvency.
+As we sell and organise our own holidays, we are a tour operator.
+This means, we are covered by the European Package Travel Regulations which requires us to protect our customers monies against our own insolvency.

 So all travel companies should have this protection?